sree7k7/automated-CD-pipeline-with-argoCD-in-K8S/README.md

       prune: true # trim. if the resources should be pruned during auto-syncing.
 ```

+Create the changes with kubectl:
+`kubectl create -f application.yaml`

+Any updates and changes:
+`kubectl replace -f application.yaml --force`

 ### Add github secrets
 In github settings → Secrets and variable, select: Actions